Revealing the Local Cosmic Web from Galaxies by Deep Learning: Data

 \subsection{Simulation Data: Illustris-TNG \& EAGLE}

-We use the TNG100-1, a simulation with $V = (75\Mpch)^3$ and $1820^3$ dark-matter and gas particles from the Illustris-TNG simulation suite \citep{springel2018}, as our high-resolution simulation data (TNG100 hereafter).
-To mimic the observation from the Milky-way galaxy, we select 988 galaxies with stellar mass

-(``center galaxies'' hereafter), by adopting that the Galactic stellar mass is about $5.2 \times 10^{10} \Msun$ \citep{licquia2015}.
+We use the \textsf{TNG100-1}, a simulation with \tcg{a comoving volume} $V = (75\Mpch)^3$ and $1820^3$ dark-matter and gas particles from the \emph{Illustris-TNG} simulation suite \citep{springel2018,pillepich2018,marinacci2018,naiman2018,nelson2018,nelson2019}, as our high-resolution simulation data (\textsf{TNG100} hereafter).
+To mimic the observation from the Milky-way galaxy, we select 988 galaxies with stellar mass $4 \times 10^{10} \Msun < M_\star < 10^{11} \Msun$ (\emph{center galaxies} hereafter) by adopting that the Galactic stellar mass is about $5.2 \times 10^{10} \Msun$ \citep{licquia2015}.
 Around each center galaxy, we make a sub-cube with $20\Mpch$ box-size and calculate the dark-matter density field within the $64^3$ uniform grid.
-We also calculate the relative position of galaxies with $M_B < -15$ (``target galaxies'' hereafter), as well as the difference of peculiar velocity between the target galaxy and centre galaxy.
+We also calculate the relative position of galaxies with $M_B < -15$ (\emph{target galaxies} hereafter) \tcg{and} the difference of peculiar velocity between the target galaxy and center galaxy.

-For the low-resolution dark-matter map with $V = (40\Mpch)^3$, we use the TNG300-1 from the Illustris-TNG simulations, whose volume and number of particles are $V = (205\Mpch)^3$ and $2500^3$, respectively (TNG300 hereafter).
-Note that the amplitude of the luminosity function of TNG300 is lower than the observation and TNG100, mainly due to the lower spatial resolution of the simulation \citep{pillepich2018}.
-Therefore, we additionally apply the ``resolution correction'' to find the center and target galaxies by using the number density obtained from TNG100 rather than directly using the face values of $M_\star$ or $M_B$.
-We also use the TNG300-1-Dark, a dark-matter-only counterpart of the TNG300, to test how baryonic physics affects our result.
+For the low-resolution dark-matter map with $V = (40\Mpch)^3$, we use the \textsf{TNG300-1} from the \emph{Illustris-TNG} simulations, whose volume and number of particles are $V = (205\Mpch)^3$ and $2500^3$, respectively (\textsf{TNG300} hereafter).
+Note that the amplitude of the luminosity function of \textsf{TNG300} is lower than the observation and \textsf{TNG100}, mainly due to the lower spatial resolution of the simulation \citep{pillepich2018}.
+Therefore, we \tcg{also} apply the \emph{resolution correction} to find the center and target galaxies using the number density obtained from \textsf{TNG100} rather than directly using the face values of $M_\star$ or $M_B$.
+We also use the \textsf{TNG300-1-Dark}, a dark-matter-only counterpart of the \textsf{TNG300}, to test how baryonic physics affects our result.
 We select the center and target galaxies by finding the mass cut of dark matter halos with the same number density.
-The result from the TNG300-1-Dark is similar to or slightly worse than TNG300.
+The result from the \textsf{TNG300-1-Dark} is similar to or slightly worse than \textsf{TNG300} \tcg{(see Section~\ref{sec:result})}.